-27) The opportunity cost of an activity includes the val --
+32) The opportunity cost of an activity includes the value of 32)

-- A) all of the alternatives that must be forgone. - B) the next best alternative that must be forgone. - C) the least best alternative that must be forgone. - D) the chosen activity minus the value of the next best alternative.
+- A) all of the alternatives that must be forgone. - B) the next-best alternative that must be forgone. - C) the least-best alternative that must be forgone. - D) the chosen activity minus the value of the next-best alternative.